 Mr. Olivier has not, in fact, been able to deny the existing evil; he has only employed the resources of the French language and of his own mind, in order the better to describe the state of things which exists under the name of Christianity.

-But here is a frightful result of Mr. Olivier&#8217;s system. &#8220;This horrible corruption, which must definitely end in the accomplishment of the mystery of iniquity, in a general apostasy, upon which the Lord will only have to cause His most terrible judgments to fall,&#8221; that &#8220;unclean Babylon&#8221; to which Mr. Olivier has made us look, is the kingdom; it is the deplorable condition of the kingdom.
-But (p.
-38) although those who are of the kingdom are not [all] of the church, &#8220;all those who are of the church are certainly of the kingdom.&#8221; The kingdom contains a good number of persons who are not of the church, but, on the other hand, all the members of the church are in
+But here is a frightful result of Mr. Olivier's system.
+"This horrible corruption, which must definitely end in the accomplishment of the mystery of iniquity, in a general apostasy, upon which the Lord will only have to cause His most terrible judgments to fall", that "unclean Babylon" to which Mr. Olivier has made us look, is the kingdom; it is the deplorable condition of the kingdom.
+But (page 38) although those who are of the kingdom are not [all] of the church, "all those who are of the church are certainly of the kingdom".
+The kingdom contains a good number of persons who are not of the church, but, on the other hand, all the members of the church are in

 {284}